naemono/cloud-on-k8s-infra/README.md

 ## Outstanding questions

-1. Do we want this [Helm Chart](./charts/e2e-cluster-applications/) to be something that is published to the [Elastic Helm Dev Repository](https://helm-dev.elastic.co/helm/) instead of just managed within a git repository?
-If so, we'll probably want to leverage something like [Helm Chart Releaser Github Action](https://github.com/marketplace/actions/helm-chart-releaser), to release this automatically upon any version changes on merge to master/main.
-2. What credentials do we want to use to authenticate against https://github.com/elastic/cloud-on-k8s-infra?
+1. What credentials do we want to use to authenticate against https://github.com/elastic/cloud-on-k8s-infra?
 I'm currently using a personal temporary SSH Key, and a personal github token, that will be deleted upon merge and migration to a valid user.  *note* Mario Duarte is opening an issue with infra team to start this discussion, as k8s-region team has this same issue.

 ## ArgoCD Installation and Basic Connectivity